Bath Aids for Getting in and Out of the Bath

 9. Walk-in bath

-Walk-in baths offer elderly and disabled people a safe and easy way to bathe.
+Walk-in baths offer older people and people with mobility issues a safe and easy way to bathe.
 A low-level door at the side allows for easy access to the tub, while the non-slip surface, bath seats and grab rails make walk-in baths a safe and comfortable place to bathe and relax in.

 Professional help is available to help you find the most appropriate bath aids for getting in and out of the bath.
-An Occupational Therapist (OT) is one type of specialist who works with elderly people and people with disabilities to improve their quality of life.
+An Occupational Therapist (OT) is one type of specialist who works with older people and people with mobility issues to improve their quality of life.

 An OT can help people who: